Bijita02/DSA-Queue-Simulator/README.md

 ## DSA-Queue-Simulator

-It is a project designed to model a traffic signal management system using queue-based data structures and algorithms for a four-way intersection ,developed as a part of Date Structure and Algorithms (COMP202) course
+It is a project designed to model a traffic signal management system using queue-based data structures and algorithms for a four-way intersection ,developed as a part of Date Structure and Algorithms (COMP202) course.
 ![traffic_simulation](https://github.com/user-attachments/assets/f9b57824-2b22-4678-b19e-02c233a06d7b)